caramujm/Basic-Spyware/README.md

 -> My finally test:
 In the example the software that I used to be cracked was Spotify.
-To persuade the victims, I used pyinstaller to transform into an exe file.
+To persuade the victims use pyinstaller to transform into an exe file.
 https://datatofish.com/executable-pyinstaller/ >pyinstaller --onefile pythonScriptName.py
 Resource Hacker was used to give the .exe an icon. http://www.angusj.com/resourcehacker/